Natural Stone Tile: What Makes It Unique

 Granite is classified as an igneous rock, meaning that it is volcanic lava or magma which has cooled and hardened.
 White, gray, or pink in color, granite is known for its characteristic dark speckles.
 Its attractive appearance, combined with its incredible toughness, make it a popular choice for stone tile.
 Granite tile is ideal for flooring (it is resistant to moisture and holds up extremely well in heavy traffic areas), kitchen or bathroom countertops, fireplace surrounds, and wet bars.

 Slate is another metamorphic rock, in this case originally volcanic ash or clay.
-Most often a shade of gray, slate can be found in purple, green or cyan, an interesting turquoise-blue.
-Slate is a long lasting, easy-care material which is remarkably water absorption-proof.
+Most often a shade of gray, slate can also be found in purple, green or cyan -- an interesting turquoise-blue.
+Slate is a long lasting, easy-care material which is remarkably resistant to water absorption.
 Tiles cut from slate are great for interior and exterior walls or floors, countertops, and roofing.